 Certainly, we’ve tried all sorts of methods to deter the deer, from human hair to Irish Spring soap, but to no avail.

-After much research we decided that the best method would be to install a deer fence to enclose the garden.
+After much research we decided that the best method would be to create a garden enclosure high enough to keep the deer out.

 To keep out high-jumping deer, many gardeners surround their crops with tall fences that have the look of a maximum-security prison.